brianemery/hfr_cs_processing/README.md

   convention, rows = locations, cols = time
 - Data structures are initialized with appropriately named function (e.g. doa_struct.m) to enable standardization
+- End product is presently a structure that I'm calling a DOA structure, which is roughly equivalent to a SeaSonde short-time radial (pre-merge), plus a lot more meta data.

 CODING PRINCIPLES